ekozat/courses_select_manager/sprint5/sprint5_docs/API.md

 -   This endpoint will return:
     -   **200** if the course is retrieved successfully from the database
-    -   **400** if invalid data is input or missing courseCode in the request
+    -   **400** if invalid data is input or missing courseCode in the request or course is not found
     -   **405** if the request method given was not PUT
     -   **500** if the connection to the database failed or fetching fails